Loading the Elevenlabs Text to Speech AudioNative Player...

 Neanderthals in the Kitchen by Kellene Vaile

 But wait!
 There are some folks out there — possibly with degrees and lab coats — claiming that using OAs might actually help your grains sprout better.
+I actually found lots of studies that said the complete opposite of what I’m stating.
 So, what’s a prepared Neanderthal to do?
 Let’s break this down with a pinch of humor and a sprinkle of solid reasoning!

 The Case Against Oxygen Absorbers for Sprouting